 Chef Marti (left) speaking at the University of San Francisco, CA. Chef Jean-Marc Fullsack (second from left) invited Chef Marti to do a presentation of sushi making having lived in Japan for many years and when he was cooking for the United States.
 Chef Marti is shown with several other USF Chefs and hosts.

 Chef Marti celebrates some of his garde manger at a massive buffet inside of the Claremont Resort and Spa, Oakland, CA (Berkeley Hills).
 Doctor Ornish (middle) and Chef Jean Mark Fullsack (right) also hosted Chef Hubert Keller, Chef Herve LeBiavant and Chef Joyce Goldstein (whom Marti worked with) for a special dinner at Fleur de Lys and The California Culinary Academy - an affiliate of Le Cordon Bleu.
-Chef Marti also provided a speech and presentation at The California Culinary Academy having also completed lectures at The Culinary Institute of America, Johnson and Wales and The Art Institute of Miami and Denver.
+Chef Marti also provided a speech and presentation at The California Culinary Academy having also completed lectures at The Culinary Institute of America, Johnson, and Wales and The Art Institute of Miami and Denver.

 Chef Marti (left) is one of only a dozen chefs ever allowed to learn the kitchen cookery methods of Doctor Ornish (center) and Jean-Marc Fullsack (right) via the White House Military Office - while working inside the massive kitchens of the famed Claremont Spa & Resort in Berkeley, California.
-He is presently working on healthy cookery in conjunction with study of DNA to influence disease mitigation and control, illness correction, gene expression, changing your genes, chromosome study with www.23andme.com towards future breakthroughs of elimination of illness, disease and challenges.
-23 and Me is the largest genomic database on earth.
+He is presently working on healthy cookery in conjunction with the study of DNA to influence disease mitigation and control, illness correction, gene expression, changing your genes, chromosome study with www.23andme.com towards future breakthroughs of elimination of illness, disease and challenges.
+23 and Me is the most massive genomic database on earth.
 Chef Marti and Chef Stormy both have been coded.

 Years in Genetics